Congratulations! Cassie & Alex Fine Expecting One Year After Birth Of Their Baby Girl

 Cassie of course was previously in a long-term relationship with Diddy for over a decade but the two split in 2018, a split that technically wasn’t publically confirmed until October 2018.
 By December 2018 Cassie announced her relationship with her chiseled cutie turned husband Alex.

-Her announcement came after Sean Combs posted Cassie several times on his story fueling rumors that the was still pining for her love.
+Her announcement came after Sean Combs posted Cassie several times on his story fueling rumors that he was still pining for her love.

 Congrats, Cassie!